WebCabin/wcDocker/README.md

 # Code #

+For more detailed information on the API, check out the [wiki](https://bitbucket.org/WebCabin/wcdocker/wiki/Home).

 Begin by creating an instance of the main docker window and assigning it a container DOM element.
 Typically this would be the document body, but there is no restriction if you want to use a